xenify-io/litepaper/README.md

 Here's how it works: When you opt to pay the 0.5% swap fee to execute a swap on supported EVM chains where XNF has been deployed, you not only facilitate your transaction but also secure a position in the daily XNF distribution for that chain.
 At the end of each day, 50% of your swap fee is utilised for the Partner Fee Sharing Programme, and the remaining 50% distributed as native rewards to veXNF holders on that specific chain.
 This means you not only earn XNF tokens based on your swap fee contribution but also reward veXNF holders with native chain tokens, while simultaneously supporting the expansion of Xenify.
 It's a win-win situation for everyone involved.

 What's more, Xenify incorporates an ingenious burn mechanism that enables users to burn vXEN and YSL tokens to mint XNF.
-The vXEN burning process acts as a strategic layer 1 burner, and here's the exciting part – 40% of the burn fees go back to veXNF holders, 40% is utilised to create XNF protocol-owned liquidity, while 10% is utilised to perform an automated buyback of XNF, with the remaining 10% sent to the Xenify team.
+The vXEN burning process acts as a strategic layer 1 burner, and here's the exciting part – 40% of the burn fees go back to veXNF holders, 40% is utilised to create XNF protocol-owned liquidity, while 10% is utilised to perform an automated buyback and burn of XNF, with the remaining 10% sent to the Xenify team.
 This approach not only encourages long-term user engagement but also improves sustainability, while enhancing rewards for those deeply involved with the protocol.

 Xenify's innovative approach to locking and rewards, combined with its unique tokenomics model, creates a thoughtfully designed ecosystem that benefits all participants.
 Whether you're executing token swaps or burning tokens to mint XNF, every action you take on the Xenify platform contributes to a reciprocal environment of rewards and engagement.
 You not only enjoy unparalleled efficiency when swapping across 52 leading chains but also have the opportunity to earn native chain tokens daily and be part of a thriving community.
 Xenify truly offers the best of both worlds: effortless token swaps and significant earning potential.